olehsm/smylingsas/site/content/projects/_index.md

 +++

-A collection of my other work
+A collection of my side projects